 - Guardianship and care of children in the event of the death of one or both partners.

 - Your wishes for your funeral and burial, which can be a particular issue for transgender individuals who have not formally changed their name and whose families may not be supportive

 - Inheritance issues, control over property, and transfer of property

 - Who will have the authority to make medical decisions and manage assets in the event of incapacitation

-How Can a Los Angeles LGBT Estate Planning Lawyer Help You?
+How Can a Los Angeles LGBTQ Estate Planning Lawyer Help You?

 Schomer Law helps LGBTQ individuals and families to understand the legal issues they face when it comes to property ownership, shared children, and inheritance issues.
 We can listen to your goals and concerns, identify the legal steps to take to protect yourself and your family, and assist you in creating a comprehensive estate plan.
 Give us a call as soon as possible to speak with a Los Angeles LGBTQ estate planning lawyer to learn more about the personalized service we can provide.